Beaver County was once a melting pot of culture, bringing citizens and cultures from the world over together to build a bustling society.

-To watch the full video for full details, click on the Facebook Feed below!
+To see the full interview, click on the Facebook Feed below!

 Angela Gentile of the BCOA joined Matt Drzik on A.M.
 Beaver County to discuss this spring’s event, which comes at a time in which many seniors might be confused and wondering what financial or beneficial situations are approaching deadlines and which situations continue to have flexibility due to the circumstances of the last 14+ months.
 Angela talked about how many vendors that would typically have their own booths at the Senior Day when it was located inside the mall are presenting that kind of information to seniors who attend this drive-thru event on Wednesday.